 You can take several steps to limit exposure to dust mites

-- Wrap mattresses, box springs, and pillows with mite-proof covers.
+- Wrap mattresses, box springs, and pillows in mite-proof covers.

 - If you can, get rid of upholstered furniture.
-Try to use wooden, leather, or vinyl.
+Use wooden, leather, or vinyl furniture instead.

 - Keep indoor air dry.
 Try to keep the humidity level lower than 50%.

 - Wipe away dust with a damp cloth and vacuum once a week.
 Use a vacuum cleaner with a HEPA filter.

 - Replace wall-to-wall carpet with wood or other hard flooring.